 The results you get are a mixed bag, though: If you search for

 Apple, you’re going to see the company's LinkedIn page and job postings, Apple-related groups, connections who have something Apple-related in their work experience, and maybe a few folks with "Apple" in their name.
 It's a smorgasbord of results.

 When you need to get more specific than a simple keyword or phrase, LinkedIn's filter options can help you whittle down the cascade of search results that basic search spits out.
-Granted, filters aren't LinkedIn's most powerful search function, but they're easy to get started with and move you much closer to your desired results.

-Matt and apply the people filter to find people named Matt in my network, or search for something like
+Matt and apply the people filter to find people named Matt in my network or search for something like

 marketing to see people on LinkedIn who hold a position with "marketing" in the title.